ThummeTo/FMIImport.jl/docs/src/library.md

 fmi2GetNominalsOfContinuousStates!
 ```

-## FMI for CO-Simulation
+## FMI for Co-Simulation
 This chapter defines the Functional Mock-up Interface (FMI) for the coupling of two or more simulation
-models in a co-simulation environment (FMI for Co-Simulation).
-Co-simulation is a rather general
+models in a Co-Simulation environment (FMI for Co-Simulation).
+Co-Simulation is a rather general
 approach to the simulation of coupled technical systems and coupled physical phenomena in
 engineering with focus on instationary (time-dependent) problems.